vivekreddy764/Assignment2-Kusukuntla/README.md

 9. I hope this information will be healpful.
 To get the more information i request you to take help from the internet.

+## Suggested Items for Travel

+* Multicurrency Travel Card.
+* Enough cloths for the tour.
+    * Cargo shots
+    * T-shirts..etc
+* GoPro Camera
+    * Drone (if there are no restrictions).
+    * DSLR Camera (For caputuring moments).
+* Valid mobile recharge plan to avoid interuptions.

+**Please do refer travel diaries for better requirement**